 9: Help users recognize, diagnose, and recover from errors

 Error messages should be visible to the user and present the information in an adequate and straightforward way that precisely indicates the cause of the problem.
 So you should tell the users what is wrong and offer a way to fix it.
 Styling is also important: use colors like red that indicate a problem.
-However, you shouldn’t rely on colors only – a part of your audience can suffer from color vision deficiency (you can read about it here).
+However, you shouldn’t rely on colors only – a part of your audience can suffer from color vision deficiency.

 10: Help and documentation